[pb_divider line_width=”300″ line_height=”1″ line_color=”ffffff” align=”center”][/pb_divider]

 What is online therapy?

 Online therapy works in the same way as in-office therapy, but is done online, similar to a Skype or FaceTime conversation.
-Clients are able to have sessions from home, from work, or any other convenient location.
+Clients are able to have sessions from home, work, or any other convenient location (some clients see me from their cars!).
 I meet with clients using the HIPAA-compliant SecureVideo platform from my home office.

 What are the advantages of online therapy?

-Online therapy allows the client to work with me from the comfort of home, or any private location of their choosing.
-For some clients, the screen provides an added layer of comfort that makes the sometimes challenging work of therapy a little easier.
-Online therapy also allows some flexibility in scheduling, which can be a benefit to clients who are seeking therapy sessions outside of office hours.
+Online therapy allows you to work with me from the comfort of home, or any private location of their choosing.
+For some, the screen provides an added layer of comfort that makes the sometimes challenging work of being vulnerable in therapy a little easier.
+Online therapy also allows flexibility in scheduling, which can be a benefit if you are seeking therapy sessions outside of traditional office hours.

-Online therapy also creates the unique opportunity to work with me specifically, even if we are not located in the same area.
-Should my areas of expertise and treatment approach meet the client’s unique needs, online therapy allows us to work together without the constraints of location!
-I am licensed in Massachusetts, Pennsylvania and New Hampshire, and I work with clients across all three states.
+Online therapy also creates the unique opportunity for you to work with me specifically, even if we are not located in the same area.
+Should my areas of expertise and treatment approach meet your unique needs, online therapy allows us to work together without the constraints of location!
+My practice was born in Keene, but I am licensed in Massachusetts, Pennsylvania, Connecticut, Vermont and New Hampshire.
+I work with clients across all five states.

 Who benefits from online therapy?

-Online therapy is a great option for clients that travel for work, for college students that go home during the summertime and do not want a break in their sessions, and for anyone with a challenging day-to-day schedule.
+Online therapy is a great option for clients that travel for work, for college students that go home during the summertime and do not want a break in their sessions, and for anyone with a challenging or inconsistent day-to-day schedule.
 It is an excellent choice for clients seeking a therapist with a particular specialty that they are unable to find support for locally.
-For some clients, online therapy makes the process of therapy a little bit easier.
+Some of my clients report that online therapy makes the vulnerability element of therapy a bit less intimidating.

 Is online therapy for everybody?